WaveF/FwPrism/README.md

 Known Issues:

-- Position in Range(x, y) ss not working correctly
+- Position in Range(x, y) is not working correctly

 <br>